Phillezi/kthcloud-cli/README.md

 Check out what the script does [here](https://github.com/Phillezi/kthcloud-cli/blob/main/scripts/install.ps1).

-You might need to change your `ExecutionPolicy` to run the script.
+If the above command fails, you might need to change your `ExecutionPolicy` to run the script.
 This can be done by running:

 ```powershell
 Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass